Who is This Dog & Why is He Calling Me Dad?

 Just like eating ice cream for dinner or going out well past your bedtime on a weeknight, adopting a dog is one of those adult activities that seemed to good to be true when you were a kid.
 In a world of paying bills and waking up early for your morning commute, bringing home a furry friend is one of those other kinds of activities that makes being an adult feel really fun and awesome.

 While picking your new dog is fun and easy, caring for one is a lot of work — but, of course, it’s well worth it in the end.
+You can check out this PuppyWire guide if you want to get some help on what you can do for your dog, however, there are loads of other sites online that you could use to help you.
 If you’re considering adopting a pup and you’re wondering how to make things a bit easier, we’ve rounded up some of our favorite places, products and tricks for finding the perfect dog and making the transition into dog owner.

 Know where to look.
 Gone are the days of being limited to going to the Humane Society (although that’s always a great option) to find your pup.
 There are also a ton of great local rescues that offer a bit more flexibility when it comes to finding the right dog; for example, the Swissvale-based The Foster Farm is always looking for fosters for their adoptable dogs, and they offer “overnight visits” if you’re interested in a dog, but unsure how it will fit into your home.
 While pet stores used to have a bit of a stigma, many of them have since moved to partnering with local rescues in order to get dogs adopted — just do your research before you visit.